Harriot Kezia Hunt: Education and practice

-Hunt was the first woman to apply to Harvard Medical School in 1847.
+In 1847, Hunt became the first woman to apply to Harvard Medical School.
 Dr. Oliver Wendell Holmes Sr. had recently been made Dean of the school and initially considered accepting her application.
 He was heavily criticized by the all-male student body as well as the university overseers and other faculty members, and she was asked to withdraw her application.
-Shortly after Elizabeth Blackwell's graduation from Geneva College in 1849, Hunt applied again to Harvard, but was denied.
+Shortly after Elizabeth Blackwell's graduation from Geneva College in 1849, Hunt applied to Harvard again, but was denied.
 In the years following Hunt's application and denial, other women continued to be denied as well.
 It wasn't until 1945 that Harvard Medical School admitted its first class of women in a 10-year trial to measure productivity and accomplishment of women both during and after medical schooling.
 This class of women was admitted due to the decreased amount of qualified male applicants as a result of World War II.
 Despite not being accepted to Harvard after her second application, Hunt continued to practice medicine on her own.
-She became so widely known that in 1853 she received an Honorary MD from the Female Medical College of Pennsylvania.
+She became so widely known that in 1853 she received an Honorary Doctor of Medicine from the Female Medical College of Pennsylvania.

-Hunt was criticized throughout her years of medical practice, particularly from those who believed her profession was unsuitable for traditional femininity of the era.
-One New York Times article in 1858, for example, chided her for being "one of the dozen women in the United States who pine because Nature did not make them men".
-Conversely, Hunt believed that femininity made women especially suited for the medical profession.
+Hunt was criticized throughout her years of medical practice, particularly from those who believed her profession was unsuitable for women.
+One New York Times article in 1858 criticized her for being "one of the dozen women in the United States who pine because Nature did not make them men."
+However, Hunt believed that femininity made women especially suited for the medical profession.
 As she asked, "What could be more delicately feminine, more truly womanly, than to take the hand of a sister, afflicted in body and mind, and to show her the cause of her diseases?"

-Hunt also worked passionately advocating for the right of women to both learn and practice medicine and, more generally, to be educated and seek professions.
-She believed she was living in an "age of transition", as she called it, where people were beginning to question societal traditions.
+Hunt was a vocal advocate for the right of women to both learn and practice medicine and, more generally, to be educated and seek professions.
+She believed she was living in an "age of transition," as she called it, where people were beginning to question societal traditions.
 In 1843, Hunt founded the Ladies In Physiology Society.
 She gave lectures on physiology and hygiene.
-In 1850 she attended the National Women's Rights Convention in Worcester, Massachusetts.
+In 1850, she attended the National Women's Rights Convention in Worcester, Massachusetts.
 For a number of years, Hunt spent her time lecturing on the abolition of slavery as well as women's rights.
 Much of her career is described in her memoirs, Glances and Glimpses; or, Fifty Years' Social, Including Twenty Years' Professional Life (Boston: J.P.
 Jewett and Company, 1856).

-In 1860, she celebrated her 25 years practicing medicine with a party that drew 1500 guests, including three generations of her patients.
-At the event, she reportedly offered her advice to women: "I have been so happy in my work; every moment occupied; how I long to whisper it in the ear of every listless woman, 'do something, if you would be happy'".
+In 1860, Hunt celebrated the twenty-fifth anniversary of her medical practice with a party of 1500 guests, including three generations of her patients.
+At the event, she reportedly offered her advice to women: "I have been so happy in my work; every moment occupied; how I long to whisper it in the ear of every listless woman, 'do something, if you would be happy.'"